dani-loya/ADS-507-Team-7/README.md

 The cleaned outputs are saved to data/processed/ and then loaded into the database.

-4. Database Layer (SQL)
+4. Database Layer (SQL):
-   All SQL logic is stored in the sql/ directory:
-    create_schema.sql — Creates the database tables
+    All SQL logic is stored in the sql/ directory: create_schema.sql — Creates the database tables
     load_airbnb.sql — Loads cleaned Airbnb data
     load_acs_dp05.sql — Loads ACS demographic data